How to File a Citizen's Complaint

 There are three ways to initiate a complaint with the Amtrak Police Department:

-- You may file your complaint in person at the nearest Amtrak Police Department office.
+- File your complaint in person at the nearest Amtrak Police Department office.

 After the complaint is received, a letter will be sent advising that the complaint is under investigation.
 This letter also serves as receipt for the letter of complaint.
 During the investigation process, an interview or an additional statement may be requested in order to facilitate a complete investigation of the matter.